-If you’re looking to expand your career horizons as a real estate agent, then becoming a real estate broker may be the best next step for you.
-Real estate brokers continue their education and earn their real estate broker license to work independently legally.
+If you’re looking to expand your career horizons as a real estate agent, then becoming a real estate broker may be your best next step.
+Real estate brokers continue their education and earn their real estate broker licenses to work independently legally.
 They can decide if they want to start their own brokerage to hire and oversee other real estate agents.

-Real estate brokers do many of the same things that real estate agents do.
+Real estate brokers do many of the same things as agents.
 As a broker, you would work with buyers to find the home they want, negotiate with sellers to get a fair price, prepare offers, and resolve any issues that may arise before the closing date.
-Real estate brokers will also help clients sell their property or rent their homes out to the right buyer.
+Real estate brokers will also help clients sell their properties or rent their homes to the right buyer.

 This career opportunity involves many different tasks and responsibilities, including managing other real estate agents.
 Taking on other real estate agents can be financially rewarding since you earn your own commissions and can take a portion of the commissions your agents make.